MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-compliance-settings.md

 Text and custom channel messages to contacts do not use the `DoNotEmail`, `DoNotBulkEmail` or `DoNotTrack` fields when evaluating consent.

-To learn more about transitioning from outbound marketing to real-time journeys here, visit [Move from outbound to Customer Insights - Journeys](real-time-marketing-move.md)
+To learn more about transitioning from outbound marketing to real-time journeys here, visit [Consent management and double opt-in transition guidance](real-time-marketing-consent-transition.md)

-> [!IMPORTANT]
-> Is the above right???
-Check the link after rebase/merge with main.
-#3 - Describe updates to CPC records from Subscription Centers.

 ### Preference centers